-Common Add-On Services with Balayage are, Olaplex, Overlay, Shadow Root, Base Break and Lowlights
+Common Add-On Services with Balayage Highlights are Glaze, Shadow Root, Base Break, Lowlights and Olaplex.

 Foil highlighting is the process of using foil to separate strands of hair which have been woven out and will be lightened from strands of hair which will remain darker.

 Highlights can be very bold and streaky or very fine for BabyLights.
 The highlights tend to be a consistent pattern of lightness from root to ends.
 Some clients prefer this to Balayage which is more subtle at the roots and bolder at the ends.